cedadev/jasmin-workshop/exercises/ex00/README.md

 If it does, then you can use the "standard" login servers, `login[1,3,4].jasmin.ac.uk` and `nx-login[1,3].jasmin.ac.uk` (see below for what the `nx-` login servers are for).

 If it does not, then you can use the "contingency" login servers, currently `login2.jasmin.ac.uk` and `nx-login2.jasmin.ac.uk`.
+You may not be able to use the standard transfer servers, however, so in this case you should use the contingency transfer server `xfer3.jasmin.ac.uk` (but if you are using your own account, rather than a training account you will need to apply for this additional role if you don't have it already.).
-You may not be able to use the transfer servers, however, so this may affect *some* of what you can do in [exercise 3](../ex03), and it's something you might need to sort out with your local IT support if you plan to register to use JASMIN longer-term after the workshop.
+If you plan to become a JASMIN user for longer-term use, it's something you should sort out with your local IT support if you plan to use JASMIN longer-term after the workshop: ask them to "ensure that the IP address your machine is assigned (including when connected via VPN) has forward and reverse DNS lookup enabled."

-We'll cover how to actually connect to the login servers in [exercise 1](../ex01), but please bear this in mind for your choice of server to connect to.
+We'll cover how to actually connect to the login servers in [exercise 1](../ex01), but please bear this in mind for your choice of which server to connect to.

 ### Graphical desktop (Optional)